 Now, let’s configure the shadow copies on one of our disk partitions.

 Step 1-Open File Explorer, click on

 "This PC" and right-click on the drive volume for which you want Shadow Copies enabled, and then select Configure Shadow Copies.

 Step 2 – Click on the Volume you want to enable Shadow Copies for, then click Settings.
 Here, I want to enable Shadow Copies on the

 C:\ drive.
 C:\ drive is the drive with the operating system boot manager.

-Change the location of the Storage Area to the additional disk you created in the Prerequisite Steps section of this guide.
-You can also modify the volume copy size limit.
-If this storage limit is reached, the oldest copy will be deleted automatically.
+Move the Storage Area to the additional disk you created in the Prerequisite Steps section of this guide.
+Additionally, you can modify the volume copy size limit, therefore system will automatically delete the oldest copy when it reaches this storage limit.

 You can set a preferred schedule for capturing Shadow Copies using the Schedule button.
 Configure the settings as desired, then click OK to save your changes in the Schedule and Settings dialogues.

 As shown in the screenshot above, we selected Mon – Fri and scheduled tasks to occur on weekly basis at 7: 00 AM